 Publications through organisations such as the Coeliac Society allow you to keep up to date.
 The Coeliac Society of Australia has branches in all states of Australia, and details can be found at www.coeliac.org.au.
 The Coeliac Societies will also be able to provide you with details of dietitians with experience in coeliac disease.

-This table is general in nature.
+The following table is general in nature.
 People requiring a gluten free diet should check the ingredients of every food they consume to ensure suitability. * = check

 |FOODS TO INCLUDE AND FOODS TO AVOID WITH A GLUTEN FREE DIET|